• Skip to primary navigation

 FAQ

-Barbacoa is made usually from beef or goat and is slow-cooked before it is shredded.
+Barbacoa is usually made from beef or goat and is slow-cooked before it is shredded.
 Carnitas is made from pork and is shredded and then crisped up before serving.

 Traditional barbacoa is a method of slow-cooking various cuts of beef, goat or mutton.
 The meat is slow-cooked until it is tender and can be easily shredded.
 The meat is slow-cooked with chile peppers and spices making it very flavorful and a great addition to tacos, burritos, or as a side to Spanish rice.